Mark Hughes: International career

 Hughes scored just 17 minutes into his Wales debut, scoring the winning goal against England on 2 May 1984.
 He went on to play 72 times for his country, scoring 16 times.

 Managerial career

 Wales

 Hughes was appointed as head coach of the Wales national team in 1999, while still playing elite club football for a few more seasons.
 Initially appointed on a temporary basis alongside Neville Southall to replace Bobby Gould, Hughes had soon done enough to earn himself a long-term contract, with Southall eventually leaving the set-up.
 When he took over, Wales were going through a bad patch but in the five years with Hughes in charge, Wales came close to qualifying for UEFA Euro 2004.
-In their Euro 2004 qualifying group, Wales ended up second, beating Italy 2–1 in Cardiff in the process, but was denied a place in the final tournament after losing to Russia in the playoffs.
+In their Euro 2004 qualifying group, Wales ended up second, beating Italy 2–1 in Cardiff in the process, but were denied a place in the final tournament after losing to Russia in the playoffs.